drekka/Alchemic/README.md

 }
 ```

-Here we need to use `ACArg(...)` macros that will allow Alchemic to locate values to be passed to the method's arguments.
+Here we need to use `AcArg(...)` macros that will allow Alchemic to locate values to be passed to the method's arguments.
 Alchemic uses this information to select appropriate values and pass them as method arguments to the factory method when it's creating an instance with it.
 It needs both the type of the argument and how to locate the value.

-Unlike variable dependencies, which can appear in any order, `ACArg(...)` arguments **must appear in the same order as the selector arguments**.
+Unlike variable dependencies, which can appear in any order, `AcArg(...)` arguments **must appear in the same order as the selector arguments**.
 Alchemic will use the argument order to match the selector arguments.

 # Unmanaged instances